Michal-Kucera/seat-code-mower/README.md

     ./gradlew -stop
     ```

+## Testing endpoints via Open API UI
+Once the application is up and running, we can access the Open API UI [here](http://localhost:8080/swagger-ui/index.html)
+and test our endpoints in a super easy way.

 ## Code formatting
-> While developing this application, I used IntelliJ IDEA and its useful plugin called [Save Actions](https://plugins.jetbrains.com/plugin/7642-save-actions).
+While developing this application, I used IntelliJ IDEA and its useful plugin called [Save Actions](https://plugins.jetbrains.com/plugin/7642-save-actions).

->
-> This plugin helps us keep the code clean and consistent by performing automatic code formatting,
+This plugin helps us keep the code clean and consistent by performing automatic code formatting,
-> according to the rules defined in [saveactions_settings.xml](.idea/saveactions_settings.xml) file.
+according to the rules defined in [saveactions_settings.xml](.idea/saveactions_settings.xml) file.

->
-> To use benefits of this plugin you have to install `Save Actions` plugin from `Marketplace`
+To use benefits of this plugin you have to install `Save Actions` plugin from `Marketplace`
-> and restart your IDE to load the plugin's configuration.
+and restart your IDE to load the plugin's configuration.